rapidsai/deployment/source/cloud/azure/azure-ml.md

 ### Submit RAPIDS Training jobs

-Now that we have our environment and custom logic, we can configure and run `command` class to submit hyperparameter optimization tuning jobs. `inputs` is a dictionary of command-line arguments to pass to the training script.
-The code below demonstrates how to submit training job and hyper parameter sweeps.
+Now that we have our environment and custom logic, we can configure and run the `command` [class](https://learn.microsoft.com/en-us/python/api/azure-ai-ml/azure.ai.ml?view=azure-python#azure-ai-ml-command) to submit training jobs. `inputs` is a dictionary of command-line arguments to pass to the training script.
+The code below demonstrates how to submit hyperparameters sweeps.

-Navigate to the [source/examples/rapids-azureml-hpo/notebook.ipynb](/examples/rapids-azureml-hpo/notebook) notebook for detailed instructions on how to do so.
+Navigate to the [source/examples/rapids-azureml-hpo/notebook.ipynb](/../../examples/rapids-azureml-hpo/notebook) for detailed example.

 ```python
 from azure.ai.ml import command, Input